 In today’s post, I want to share with you some of the most beautiful, unique, and interesting Midwest spring break destinations to check out this year, whether you’re looking for local ideas, or you’re planning to visit family in the Midwest.

-These ideas are meant to inspire you to look further into activities, and sights to check out while visiting the Midwestern region of the US.
+As someone who’s been living in the Midwest for the past 20-ish years, I have traveled to many different parts of the Midwest during Spring Break, so these ideas are meant to inspire you to look further into activities, and sights to check out while visiting the Midwestern region of the US.